Ustacky-dev/Pandas-Analytics-Project/README.md

 Step 6 - Data Visualization
-  Appropriate use of countplot to determine the branch with the highest sales record, Optional - Appropriate use of countplot to determine the most used payment method & city with the most sales, Appropriate use of countplot to determine the highest & lowest sold product line, Diplay result that shows the Payment channel used by most customers to pay for each product line with Chart showing the "product line" column on the Y-axis, and   the  "hue" parameter for the "Payment" column,
+  Appropriate use of countplot to determine the branch with the highest sales record, Appropriate use of countplot to determine the most used payment method & city with the most sales, Appropriate use of countplot to determine the highest & lowest sold product line, Diplay result that shows the Payment channel used by most customers to pay for each product line with Chart showing the "product line" column on the Y-axis, and   the  "hue" parameter for the "Payment" column,